fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 Fluree schema consists of collections and attributes.
 These are similar to a relational database's tables and columns, however in Fluree both of these concepts are extended and more flexible.
 Collections organize changes about a type of entity, i.e. customers, invoices, employees.
 So if you have a new entity type, you'd create a new collection to hold it.
 Collections differ from tables in that they are an always-present collection of changes about those entities that can be queried at any point in time, not just the latest changes as a traditional database would do.

-Everything is data in FlureeDB.
+Everything is data in Fluree.
 This includes the schemas, permissions, etc. that actually govern how it works.
 To add new collections we'll do a transaction the exact way we'd add any new data.
 Here we'll add our new collections and attributes in two separate transactions to explain what is happening, but they could be done in one.

 This transaction adds three collections: